Is it indispensable to book and pay in advance?

 Can I cancel or change the date of my booking?

 Of course.
-You will get a full refund or a free date change if requested earlier than 24 hours before the session, according to our cancellation policy.
+We can guarantee a full refund or a free date change if requested earlier than 24 hours before the session, according to our cancellation policy.
+Cancelling a booking is just a matter of clicking on a link.

 How can I pay?

-- Individual bookings: online payment with credit or debit card, or Paypal.
+- Regular bookings: online payment with credit or debit card, or Paypal.

-- Organized groups (4 or more people): online payment or bank transfer (see bank data).
+- Exclusive tours: online payment or bank transfer (see bank data).
 Important: it is not possible to pay with credit or debit card at the Observatory, and exact change is generally requested for cash payments.

 Why are Spanish sessions cheaper?

-Spanish groups do not have access to free transportation, and are much larger (15-30 people) in comparison with English ones (5-15 people).
+Spanish groups are much larger (15-30 people) in comparison with English ones (5-15 people).
 Moreover, Spanish sessions are subsidized.
-The Foundation receives public funding for science education of the local society, especially children.
-This is not applicable to foreign visitors, which also require additional services: bilingual staff, specific contents, advertising… Even then, our Spanish sessions are open to anyone, and our English services are basically priced at cost.
+Our Foundation receives public funding for science education of the local society, especially children.
+This is not applicable to foreign visitors, which also require additional services: bilingual staff, specific contents, advertising… Even then, please note our Spanish sessions are open to everyone, and our English services are basically priced at cost.

 Where will my money go to?